stonerlab/Stoner-PythonCode/README.rst

     *   Support for Python 3.7 (and 3.8 from 0.9.6)
     *   Unit tests now > 80% coverage across the package.

+Version 0.9.8 was the final version of the 0.9 branch

-Version 0.8 is the previous stable release.
+Version 0.8 is the very old stable release.
 The main new features were:

     *   Reworking of the ImageArray, ImageFile and ImageFolder with many updates and new features.
     *   New mixin based ImageStack2 that can manipulate a large number of images in a 3D numpy array